William S. Gaither

-William S. Gaither (December 3, 1932 – September 11, 2009) was a civil engineer and former president of Drexel University.
+William S. Gaither (December 3, 1932 – September 11, 2009) was an American civil engineer and academic administrator best known for serving as president of Drexel University from 1984 to 1987.

 Academic background

+Gaither was born on a farm in Indiana during the Great Depression.

 Gaither studied civil engineering at the Rose Polytechnic Institute (now the Rose-Hulman Institute of Technology), graduating in 1956.
 Before continuing with his graduate education he worked for the Meyer Corporation, the Dravo Corporation, and the Bechtel Corporation as an engineer.
-In 1964 he received a Ph.D. from Princeton University concentrating his work on marine transportation and ocean engineering.
+After several years with Meyer, Dravo and Bechtel, he undertook graduate study at Princeton University, completing an M.S., an M.A. and a Ph.D. in civil engineering in 1964 with a focus on marine transportation and ocean engineering.

 Career

-Gaither taught at Princeton University and the University of Florida.
+Gaither began his academic career teaching civil engineering at Princeton and later at the University of Florida, where he helped launch one of the United States’ first ocean-engineering curricula.

 In 1967 he started an ocean engineering program at the University of Delaware.
 In 1970 he was offered the position of dean and professor of the College of Marine Studies at Delaware, where he was also the Sea Grant program director.
 This program is an organization which honors colleges that have developed a curriculum for studying the oceans and human impact on them.
 During his career he frequently testified to Congress on environmental and oceanographic issues.

 In May 1984 he left the University of Delaware for the position of President of Drexel University.
 He was officially he was installed into the position on April 27, 1985.
 While at Drexel he created eleven new majors and increased alumni giving.
 He also worked on programs to enhance minority student enrollment at Drexel.
 During his tenure at Drexel he was on the boards of the University City Science Center, the Pennsylvania-New Jersey-Delaware Council, and the West Philadelphia Partnership.